 Mr Mikołaj Dowgielewicz.
 Vice-Governor for Target Group Countries at the Council of Europe Development Bank in Paris.
 Before that he was Secretary of State for European Affairs and Economic Policy in the Polish government.
 Dowgielewicz also worked as an adviser on enlargement issues to European Parliament President Pat Cox and as spokesman and member of cabinet of European Commission Vice-President Margot Wallström.

-dr Ignasi Guardans.
+Dr Ignasi Guardans.
+Partner at K&L Gates LLP.
 CEO and co-founder of CUMEDIAE - Culture & Media Agency Europe AISBL.
 Guardans is a former Member of the European Parliament from Spain (ALDE Group), and a former Member of the Spanish Parliament.
 He is a regular contributor to Spanish media, and a respected voice in Spanish speaking social media.

 Sir Julian Priestley.
 Chairman of the Board of Directors of EPPA (European Public Policy Advisers), a Brussels based public affairs consultancy.
 From 1997 to 2007 he was Secretary-General of the European Parliament.
 He is the author of "Six Battles That Shaped Europe's Parliament" (2008) and co-author of "Europe's Parliament - People, Places, Politics" (2012).